JRTheStudent/Statistical-Inference/Project1/Project1-b.md

-## Title Analysis of the ToothGrowth Data from R Datasets Package
+## Analysis of the ToothGrowth Data from R Datasets Package

 ### Overview